IDAES/idaes-pse/docs/technical_specs/core/util/tags.rst

   assert tag[3, "b"].fixed

   # if no units are provided setting set_in_display_units to True will assume
   # the display units.
-If it is False the native units of the quantity will be
+If it is False, the native units of the quantity will be
   #used.
   tag.set_in_display_units = True
   tag[:,"a"].set(2)